-During working on slides design or redesign we also often face the problem how to simplify a complex presentation.
-So we share here three tips for how we cope with it.
+Is your presentation is overloaded with information and do you want to minimize the amount of text keeping the main message?
+During slides design or redesign we often face the problem of how to simplify a complex presentation and leave only important information.
+In this blog, we share here three tips on how we cope with it.

-The usual problem is how to can avoid too ‘wordy’ slides, that are good for reading on screen if someone has lots of time.
+The common problem is how to avoid too ‘wordy’ slides, which are good for reading on-screen if someone has lots of time.
 But who has it today?
 Even more, if the slides are to be presented at a meeting, texts on slides are effectiveness killers.
-However, there is a way to visualize key facts and make it simple and easy to understand for our audience.
+However, there is a way to visualize key facts and make them simple and easy to understand for our audience.

 Sometimes our presentations are overwhelmed by unnecessary text.
-Ask yourself, do you need to write full sentence on a slide?
-Words on a slide do not have to have a form of spoken text.
+Ask yourself, do you need to write a full sentence on a slide?
+Words on a slide do not have to be in a form of spoken text.
 It’s not a book to be read.
-Narration should be told, not read on slide.
+Narration should be told, not read on the slide.
 Let’s see some examples:

 - Sentence with list of items can be changes to list of bulletpoints.